harrisonharrisonharrison/video2discord/README.md

 ## Overview

 Typically, messaging apps like Discord limit file upload sizes to low amounts, like 8mb.
-This prevents users from being able to share larger files like videos. video2discord helps bypass this restriction by:
+This prevents users from being able to share larger files, like videos. video2discord helps bypass this restriction by:
 - Leveraging ffmpeg's Python wrapper to compress videos
 - Offering a user friendly interface